 The two refactoring commands are ostensibly the reverse of Move Implementation to Source File.

 Place the caret on a function or method in a source file.
-If the symbol is a function, select Move Implementation to Header File from a refactoring menu (Shift+Alt+Q).
+If the symbol is a function, select Move Implementation to Header File from the Quick Action and Refactoring menu (Shift+Alt+Q).

 If the symbol is a member of a class, select Move Implementation to Class Declaration.